pietile/pietile-carousel/README.md

 | moveRight()   | Scroll right    |
 | moveTo(index) | Scroll to index |

+## Note

+Carousel protects nested links (a-tag's) from undesirable behavior(link click is being processes when user starts dragging and release mouse outside of carousel) by calling `preventDefault` for correspondent `click` event.
+If you are handling clicks manually you can check [defaultPrevented](https://developer.mozilla.org/en-US/docs/Web/API/Event/defaultPrevented) when processing your event.

 ## License

 Pietile Carousel is MIT License.